jart/disaster/README.md

 LOOKS as a single string or a list of strings for your convenience.
 If LOOKS is not specified, it'll default to `disaster-project-root-files`.

+#### `(disaster-find-build-root USE-CMAKE PROJECT-ROOT)`

+Find the root of build directory.
+USE-CMAKE: non nil to use CMake's compile_commands.json,
+PROJECT-ROOT: root directory of the project.